Ranchero-Software/NetNewsWire/Technotes/BranchingStrategy.md

 ## Submodules

 NetNewsWire uses Git submodules to manage project dependencies.
 All the submodules are under the same project umbrella as NetNewWire and there are no third party dependencies to manage.
 These submodules are mostly stable at this point.
-For simplicity sake, all development on the submodules will continue on their repository Master branch.
+For simplicity sake, all development on the submodules will continue on their repository Main branch.
 These submodules won’t be managed as separate projects with separate releases/tags at this time.

 ## Summary

-There are 3 types of branches: Master, Candidate, and Release.
-All feature development happens on Master.
+There are 3 types of branches: Main, Candidate, and Release.
+All feature development happens on Main.
 Stabilization happens on Candidate.
 Hotfixes happen on Release.
 Each product gets its own Candidate and Release branches.
 All candidates and releases get tagged.